8W9aG/text-features/README.md

 ## Raison D'être :thought_balloon:

-`text-features` transforms text into values that can be used by a model.
+`textfeats` transforms text into values that can be used by a model.

 ## Architecture :triangular_ruler:

-`text-features` is a functional library, meaning that each phase of feature extraction gets put through a different function until the final output.
+`textfeats` is a functional library, meaning that each phase of feature extraction gets put through a different function until the final output.
 The features its computes are as follows:

 1. Embeddings